Banchory: Land use

 Banchory Academy is a state secondary school, with a school roll capacity of 900.

-The Banchory Sports Village opened in 2019 within the Hill of Banchory development area, with a 25m 6-lane swimming pool, gym and sports hall.
+The Banchory Sports Village opened in 2019 within the Hill of Banchory development area, with a 25 m 6-lane swimming pool, gym and sports hall.

 Tourism and culture

 Banchory is known as the Gateway to Royal Deeside.
-Banchory River Festival is held every June: the main event is held on the Saturday in the Bellfield Park, Banchory.
-The Banchory show is held every July: there is an Agricultural Show, Dog Show, Craft Fair, Highland Dancing Competition and the Scolty Hill Race, as well as traditional fairground stalls and games.
+Banchory River Festival used to be held every June: the main event is held on the Saturday in the Bellfield Park, Banchory.The Banchory show is held every July: there is an Agricultural Show, Dog Show, Craft Fair, Highland Dancing Competition and the Scolty Hill Race, as well as traditional fairground stalls and games.

+Banchory Tartan was added to the Scottish Register of Tartans in 2025, its design based on colours found around the town.

 Scotland's only Rum distillery, Dark Matter Distillers, is located on the outskirts of Banchory.

-Transportation
+Transports

+In 1853 Banchory railway station was opened on the Deeside Railway.
+The station was closed by British Rail in 1966.
+The town is on the Deeside Way, a shared pedestrian and cycle path which runs along the trackbed of the former Deeside Railway.

 In 2017, the Banchory town service 205 was withdrawn.
 An internal bus was re-introduced in 2020.
-The town is on the Deeside Way, a shared pedestrian and cycle path which runs along the trackbed of the former Deeside Railway.